-The Petroleum Oil and Gas Corporation of South Africa (PetroSA) holds an Exploration Right over offshore Block 2C, located off the West Coast of South Africa in the Orange Basin approximately 200 km offshore of the Northern Cape province.
+The Petroleum Oil and Gas Corporation of South Africa (PetroSA) holds an Exploration Right over offshore Block 3A/4A, located between Saldanha and Strandfontein on South Africa's west coast.
 Regulation 34 of the Environmental Impact Assessment Regulations under NEMA requires PetroSA to have independent audits conducted on compliance with their Environmental Authorisation (EA) and Environmental Management Programme (EMPr).